diogomarques/rankingrisks/README.md

 If you are not one of my collaborators, and have not been added by e.g. your Github key, there's no much use in cloning this repo.

-Packages dependencies:
+Dependencies:

 * tidyverse
-* glue
+* glue: for string literals
 * RQDA: to handle qualitative data codings
 * irr: to measure inter-rater agreement
 * hadley/secure: to encrypt raw data
 * googlesheets: to retrieve data on Google Sheets
-* gridExtra: for visualizing plots side-by-side in notebooks
+* cowplot: for visualizing plots side-by-side in notebooks

 Tags: